 - How do real estate capital gains taxes work?

 - How do your get your real estate tax bill lowered when it seems to be too high?

 - What are the tax deductions when purchasing a home?

 Use these top real estate tax tips to make sound financial decisions.

 Tax Tips For Divorcing Homeowners

-One of the most important financial considerations when you are getting divorced and own a home is the tax implications.
-There are several different ways you can handle the ownership of your home, each with different tax implications.
-One spouse can buy the other out, as long as you can both agree on a fair price and one or the other can afford the full cost of the mortgage.
-You could also both sell the house and split the proceeds, with each of you earning up to $250,000 tax free.
+One of the most important economic considerations, when you are getting divorced and own a home, is the tax implications.
+There are several different ways you can handle the ownership of your home, each with different tax consequences.
+One spouse can buy the other out, as long as you can both agree on a fair price and one, or the other can afford the full cost of the mortgage.
+You could also both sell the house and split the proceeds, with each of you earning up to $250,000 tax-free.

 Tax Benefits That Come From Owning A Home

 In most instances, owning a home can net you thousands of dollars in tax deductions.
 You can see a complete summary of the tax benefits of home ownership here.
 Some of these deductions include the capital gains deduction, which allows you to earn up to $250,000 on your own, or $500,000 as a married couple, tax-free from the sale of your home.
 Mortgage interest can also be deducted, up to $1 million worth.
 Discount points – which lower your interest rate on your loan – are also tax deductible.
 You can also deduct property taxes, which can amount to thousands of dollars a year depending on your area.